 It’s nice to have acquaintances.
 It’s important to be friendly.
 But don’t get carried away and spread yourself too thin.
 Leave plenty of time for those who matter most to you.
 Your time is extremely limited, and sooner or later you just want to be around the few people who make you smile for all the right reasons.

-Truly, we all long for genuine relationships, but these relationships can be hard to find and nurture, even in our overly connected lives.
+Truly, we all long for genuine relationships, but these relationships can be hard to find and nurture even in our overly connected lives.
 We meet people in person and socialize online, but these connections often lack a necessary dose of intimacy.
-We work alongside others in crowded office buildings, but our communication with them is usually work-oriented and not relationship-oriented.
-We may be lucky enough to have close friends and family in our lives, but when we are distracted by social media and busy with work, those relationships take a major hit.
+We work alongside others in office buildings or co-working spaces, but our communication with them is usually work-oriented and not relationship-oriented.
+We may be lucky enough to have close friends and family in our lives, but when we are distracted by social media and busy with work, those relationships take a hit.

 So what can be done?

 A whole lot.
 But let’s quickly hit on the fundamentals:

 The healthiest and most genuine relationships are comprised of two people who are intimately familiar with each other’s evolving stories.
 These people make plenty of emotional room for their relationship, which means they sincerely listen to each other, they remember the major events each other have been through, and they keep up-to-date as the facts and feelings of each other’s reality evolves and changes.

 The key thing to remember is that nothing you can give is more appreciated than your sincere, focused attention — your full presence.
 Truly being with someone, and listening without a clock and without anticipation of the next event, is the ultimate compliment.
 It is indeed one of the most valued gestures you can make to them, and it arms you with the information you need to truly know them and support them in the long run.